Fine-Grained Algorithm Design and Engineering

 General Information:

-You are welcome to join the first meeting even if you are not yet registered and
+You are welcome to join the first meeting even if you are not yet registered and only want to learn more about the course.
+Please send us a mail beforehand if you cannot make it but still want to take the course.

 Slides: